Zach Payne: Jeffersonville City Council

 Payne was elected to the Jeffersonville City Council in 2011 at age 22.
 He won the general election for District 3 with 42.6% of the vote against Independent Eric Hedrick (30.7%) and Democrat Janice Sinkhorn (26.7%).
 He served from 2012 to 2014.

 Clark County Recorder

 Payne was elected Clark County Recorder in 2014 and served from 2015 to 2018.
 He was unopposed in the Republican primary.

 Indiana House of Representatives

 Payne was elected to the Indiana House of Representatives in 2020, defeating longtime Democratic incumbent Terry Goodin.
 He was re-elected in 2022 and 2024.
 As of 2025, he serves as Vice Chair of the Elections and Apportionment Committee, and is a member of the Education, and Employment, Labor, and Pensions Committees.

 Payne is considered one of the most conservative legislators in Indiana, receiving high ratings from organizations such as the Freedom Index and Indiana Scorecard.
-In 2024, he was endorsed by former Congressman Ron Paul and current Congressman Thomas Massie.
+In 2024, he was endorsed by former Congressman Ron Paul and by Congressman Thomas Massie.

 He has sponsored and supported legislation on school choice, income tax cuts, gun rights (including constitutional carry and red flag repeal), immigration enforcement, and government accountability.